LudoBermejo/dev.ludobermejo.es/_posts/2015-09-03-the-d&d-team-development.markdown

 All of us have tripped over the same stone one or twice.
 Maybe you are looking for a job, maybe you need to hire a developer to make your website.
 You check Linkedin, personal blogs, github pages.
 They are everywhere: "Ninjas", "Rockstars", "Gurus", "Full stack developers".
 Every year we change the term so it doesn't get too oldish.
 But, `what do this words mean`?

-Well, initially it was just another way to name the `experts`.
+Well, initially they were just another way to name the `experts`.
 But you know how weird is this little world of us: we are fashion victims.
 We love to invent new words to make us special, to distinguish ourselves from the others.
-Soon enough the headhunters were looking first for gurus, then ninjas, after that rockstars, now "fullstackers".
+Soon enough the headhunters were looking first for gurus, then ninjas or rockstars, now "fullstackers".
 Pick your poison.
 These marvellous words explodes in our minds, like, "oh, this guys are so brilliant.
 They know the tech, they collaborate with it, they are famous.
 Let's make a team with rockstars-ninjas-fully-gurus; we will be unstoppable".

 Well... no, it will be a mess.

-Let me explain it: I've spend some years living with development teams and I don't like the concept of `full experts team`.
-Don't make me wrong; I mean, I love experts, those guys can achieve whatever they want.
+Let me explain myself: I spent some years breathing with development teams and I don't like the concept of `full experts team`.
+Don't make me wrong: I love experts, those guys can achieve impressive things.
 But they have problems, too.
-Of course I'm oversimplifying things but, you know, maybe "ninja" is a oversimplified way to name professionals.
+Of course I'm oversimplifying here, but maybe "ninja" is a oversimplified way to name professionals.

 ## So, you don't like the fullstackmotherfockersofhells teams.
 Then, what's your idea for an ideal team?